 But if left untreated, it progresses and the nerve damage spreads.
 Lacking sensation in their hands and feet, people with leprosy can injure themselves.
 And these injuries can lead to ulcers, infection and permanent disability.

 Leprosy can cause muscle paralysis, resulting in clawed fingers and foot drop.
 This makes it difficult for people to walk or use their hands.

 The condition can also damage nerves in the face, causing the eyelid muscles to stop working.
 As the eyes are no longer protected by blinking, they are easily damaged, leading to sight loss and blindness.

-Some people experience reactions to the leprosy bacteria in their body, even when the bacteria are no longer active and treatment is underway.
+Some people experience reactions to the leprosy bacteria in their body, even when the bacteria are dead/have been treated and treatment is underway or completed.
 These reactions can cause pain, sickness, swelling of the skin and fever.
 They are hard to treat, making it necessary for people to stay in hospital for a long time.